 12 Mistakes Made By Ski Beginners

-There’s a learning curve when it comes to skiing, snowboarding and planning a trip to the mountains.
-First off you need a resort that caters for beginners; Bansko and Zakopane are good places to start, with plenty of beginner slopes and enough gentle blues as you progress.
+There’s a learning curve when it comes to skiing, snowboarding, and planning a trip to the mountains.
+First off you need a resort that caters to beginners; Bansko and Zakopane are good places to start, with plenty of beginner slopes and enough gentle blues as you progress.

 1. Don’t Forget the Sunscreen